-This page on FXS vs FXO mentions difference between FXS and FXO.
-The full forms of FXS and FXO interfaces are Foreign eXchange Subscriber and Foreign eXchange Office respectively.
+This page compares FXS vs FXO and mentions difference between FXS and FXO.
+The full form of FXS is Foreign eXchange Subscriber and full form of FXO is Foreign eXchange Office respectively.

 As we know, in analog telephone system connection between CO(Central Office) and Subscriber premises is two copper wires.
 These wires are twisted together to reduce EMI.
 Hence the connection is referred as "twisted pair".
 This system is often known as POTS i.e. Plain Old Telephone Service.
 Both the terms FXS and FXO are associated with analog POTS system.
 These are basically interfaces between various elements of analog telephony as shown in the figure.

 FXS-Foreign eXchange Subscriber interface